 The ICM at UofT Music is a national leader in promoting, supporting, and producing scholarship in Canadian music studies.
 ICM was established in 1984 with an endowment from the late Floyd Chalmers to encourage research and study in the field of music in Canada.
 The endowment also created the Jean A. Chalmers Chair in Canadian Music, the holder of which acts as director of the institute.
 The current Jean A. Chalmers Chair in Canadian Music and ICM director is Dr. Robin Elliott.

-JHI (the Jackman Humanities Institute), Munk School of Global Affairs, CMS (Centre for Medieval Studies), PIMS (Pontifical Institute for Medieval Studies), Massey College Book Heritage and Print Culture Collaborative Program, OISE (Ontario Institute for Studies in Education), as well as more recent links with the Rotman School of Management, Martin Prosperity Institute, and Mind Brain Behaviour Hive, with the Faculty of Law, Centre for Innovation Law, with the iSchool Faculty of Information, McLuhan Culture and Technology Program, and through MaHRC with the Faculty of Medicine and UHN (University Health Network), the Faculty of Kinesiology and Physical Education, CPIN (Collaborative Program in Neuroscience), and the Fraser Mustard Institute for Human Development.
+UofT Music has strong affiliations with many research units and programs across the University, including the JHI (the Jackman Humanities Institute), the Munk School of Global Affairs, the CMS (Centre for Medieval Studies), PIMS (Pontifical Institute for Medieval Studies), Massey College's Book Heritage and Print Culture Collaborative Program, and OISE (Ontario Institute for Studies in Education).
+More recent links have developed with the Rotman School of Management, the Martin Prosperity Institute, the Mind Brain Behaviour Hive, the Faculty of Law, Centre for Innovation Law, the iSchool Faculty of Information, the McLuhan Culture and Technology Program, and through MaHRC with the Faculty of Medicine and the UHN (University Health Network), the Faculty of Kinesiology and Physical Education, CPIN (Collaborative Program in Neuroscience), and the Fraser Mustard Institute for Human Development.